 Derek Burke was head of a research group studying influenza virus and interferon, and later Vice-President and Scientific Director of Allelix, a biotechnology company in Canada.
 From 1987 until 1995 he was Vice Chancellor of the University of East Anglia.
-He has been a specialist adviser to the House of Commons Select Committee on Science and Technology since 1995.
+Derek also served as a specialist adviser to the House of Commons Select Committee on Science and Technology for a time.

-Colin Russell is visiting Professor of History and Philosophy of Science, The Open University.
+Colin Russell was visiting Professor of History and Philosophy of Science, The Open University.
 Author of several books, including

 Cross-Currents; Interactions between science and faith, IVP, 1985.